 - a.
-Schedule a time on the agenda of the national convention to hold the vote on the proposed amendment. - b.
-Upon receiving the provincial council voting forms at national office, the results of the votes are noted to ensure that the voting delegates vote as instructed. - c.
+Schedule a time on the agenda of the national annual meeting of members to hold the vote on the proposed amendment. - b.
+Upon receiving the provincial council voting forms at national office, the results of the votes are noted to ensure that the voting delegates vote as instructed.

+- c.
 When the proposed amendment comes up on the agenda, inform the members that only the voting delegates (provincial presidents or designates) may vote and they must vote as instructed by their provincial council. - d.
 Read (or have someone read) the proposed amendment and take the vote, both for and against.
 Record the number of voting delegates (provincial presidents or designates) both for and against the proposed amendment.
-If two-thirds of the voting delegates present have

-- voted in favour of the amendment, then the proposed amendment is adopted.
+If two-thirds of the voting delegates present have voted in favour of the amendment, then the proposed amendment is adopted.
 If there are not two-thirds in favour of the proposed amendment, then the proposed amendment is lost. - 14.
-Amendments accepted by instructed vote at the annual national convention require the approval of the Canadian Conference of Catholic Bishops.
-This approval shall be applied for within sixty (60) days following the annual national convention and no amendment shall enter into force or be acted upon prior to approval being received.
+Amendments adopted by instructed vote at the national annual meeting of members require the approval of the Canadian Conference of Catholic Bishops.
+This approval shall be applied for within sixty (60) days following the national annual meeting of members and no amendment shall enter into force or be acted upon prior to approval being received.
 Duly adopted amendments are forwarded to and retained by Industry Canada.